ISCHEMIC STROKE / CLASSIFICATION AND ETIOPATHOGENESIS

 - defects in connective tissue cause the signs and symptoms, which range from mild joint hypermobility to life-threatening complications

-- some genes associated with recently described types of Ehlers-Danlos syndrome have functions that appear to be unrelated to collagen
+- some genes associated with recently described types of Ehlers-Danlos syndrome exhibit functions that seem unrelated to collagen

-- prevalence of all EDS types is approx. 1 in 5000 individuals worldwide
+- prevalence of all EDS types is ~ 1 in 5000 individuals worldwide

 - most types are rare, often with only a few cases or families described in the literature

-- incidence of vascular pathologies increases with age [Pepin, 2000]
+- incidence of vascular pathologies tends to increase with age [Pepin, 2000]

-- most deaths are due to arterial rupture
+- most deaths in EDS result from arterial rupture

 Clinical presentation